antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 The main package function, `example-dataset`, has the adverb `keep`.
 If that adverb is given then `example-dataset` stores the web-retrieved data in the directory `XDG_DATA_HOME` and subsequently retrieves it from there.
-See ["Freedesktop.org Specifications"](https://specifications.freedesktop.org) and [JS1] for more details
+See ["Freedesktop.org Specifications"](https://specifications.freedesktop.org) and [JS1] for more details on
 what is the concrete value of the environmental variable `XDG_DATA_HOME`.

 ------